 You could be disqualified from positions that require a DHS background study if you are found to have committed certain crimes, been determined responsible for maltreatment of a vulnerable adult or child, or have other records that require a disqualification.
-If you do not have a disqualifying record, you will be cleared to work.
+If you do not have a disqualifying record, you will be cleared for your job or position.